silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/object_detection/README.md

 * box_num: The number of objects be shown on image.
 * gpu_memory_fraction: A value between 0 and 1 that indicates what fraction of the available GPU memory to pre-allocate for each process.

 Step 3.
-Run 'inference/run.bat', result will be saved under log_path just specify.
+Run 'inference/run.bat', result will be saved under log_path just specified.